In this Blog Post

-The 5 Whys is a question asking technique used to determine the root cause of a problem.
+The 5 Whys Problem Solving Technique is a question-asking technique used to determine the root cause of a problem.
+This is a tool that we use in our Critical Thinking and Problem Solving Training Course.

 The 5 in the title suggests it should take no more than 5 questions to get to the root cause of the problem.

-It may not solve the problem by itself but may guide you to an alternative path to follow, for example using a cause and effect diagram (Ishikawa diagram) or other problem solving tool to fix the problem.
+It may not solve the problem by itself but may guide you to an alternative path to follow, for example using a cause and effect diagram (Ishikawa diagram) or another problem-solving tool to fix the problem.

 The technique is designed to guide you to the root of the problem.